huggingface/blog/deepspeed-to-fsdp-and-back.md

 - user: stas00
 ---

-# From DeepSpeed to FSDP and Back Again With Hugging Face Accelerate: How Interchangeable Are They?
+# A Hugging Face Accelerate Story of Multiple Backends: FSDP and DeepSpeed

 There are two popular implementations of the [ZeRO Redundancy Optimizer (Zero)](https://arxiv.org/abs/1910.02054) algorithm in the community, one from [DeepSpeed](https://github.com/microsoft/DeepSpeed) and the other from [PyTorch](https://pytorch.org/docs/stable/fsdp.html).
 Hugging Face [Accelerate](https://huggingface.co/docs/accelerate/en/index) exposes both these frameworks for the end users to train/tune their models.
 This blog highlights the differences between how these backends are exposed through Accelerate.
 To enable users to seamlessly switch between these backends, we [upstreamed a precision related change](https://github.com/huggingface/accelerate/issues/2624) and a [concept guide](https://huggingface.co/docs/accelerate/concept_guides/fsdp_and_deepspeed).